frederic-perez/AmE-dictionary/data/idioms.md

 __have a heart of gold__ :two: To be very kind and generous.
 __have a heavy heart__ :dart: To have a dejected or miserable attitude or disposition; to be in a depressed or grievous state. _I’ve had a terribly heavy heart since my dog passed away._
 __have a leg up__ :two: To be in a position of advantage (over someone else). _One must always be looking for ways to have a leg up if one wants to succeed in this business._
-__have a light heart__ To have a carefree, uplifted attitude; to be in a happy or gladdened state or condition. _Though it is, of course, bittersweet to leave my friends and family behind, I have a light heart because of the amazing opportunities that await me in Europe._
+__have a light heart__ :two: To have a carefree, uplifted attitude; to be in a happy or gladdened state or condition. _Though it is, of course, bittersweet to leave my friends and family behind, I have a light heart because of the amazing opportunities that await me in Europe._
 __have a look-see__ :dart::two: To have a very quick look or brief examination. _A: “Is there any more of that cake left in the fridge?”
 B: “I’ll go have a look-see!”_
 __have a lump in (one’s) throat__ To have difficulty speaking as a result of feeling that one is about to cry due to an intense emotional response to something. _Though I was excited for my daughter to start her college experience, I still had a lump in my throat saying goodbye to her at the airport._
 __have a mind like a sieve__ To be exceptionally forgetful or absentminded. _I need to start getting more sleep at night, because lately I’ve had a mind like a sieve._
 __have a mountain to climb__ :two: To have an extremely difficult, seemingly impossible task at hand. _After losing Ohio to his opponent, the president now has a mountain to climb if he wants to hold on to his job._
 __have a nodding acquaintance (with someone or something)__ To have a slight or precursory knowledge of someone or something. _Ruth and I had only a nodding acquaintance before going to the party, but once we got talking, it was like we’d been friends our whole lives._
 __have a point (there)__ _He’s got a point._
+__have a rocky start__ To have a troubled, uncertain, or discouraging beginning.
-__have a say (in something)__ :three: To have an active and participatory role in making or influencing a decision about something. _He has a say in the matter._
+__have a say (in something)__ :five: To have an active and participatory role in making or influencing a decision about something. _He has a say in the matter._
 __have a screw loose__
+__have a shit__
 __have a sneaking suspicion__ :two: To have a slight but persistent premonition or intuition (about something).
 __have a thing for (someone)__ :two: To have a romantic infatuation with someone, especially unbeknownst to that person. _I had a thing for one of my colleagues for a while, but I decided not to pursue it for the sake of our work._
 __have a thing for (something)__ To have a very keen or particular interest in something; to really like or enjoy something. _I know they’re stupid, but I’ve always had a thing for cheesy horror movies._